In this guide we'll explain everything you need to get ready for our course.

 You will probably have to research online to find your solution

-You can complete our course on any Operating System we recommend that you use Linux.
+You can complete our course on any UNIX based Operating System.
+If you have a Mac, Mac OSX is UNIX based.
+Otherwise, we recommend that you use Linux.

 If you need a laptop, please speak an organisers and we can provide you with one.

 We recommend using Ubuntu Linux to complete this course.
-This is an advanced computing skill but if you are comfortable installing this by yourself then you are welcome to, otherwise we can help you with this step.
+If you need it, we can help you with this step.

 We use VS Code to write all of our code in the course.
 It is known as an Integrated Developer Environment and really helps you write great code!